driftwoodinteractive/fmPDA/readme.txt

 - Script execution
 - Duplicate record (The duplicate.php example file shows how to do this with a simple FM script)
+- Uploading a container (this is an extension thanks to the Data API); use fmPDA::newUploadContainerCommand(...)

 What isn't supported